Ramzu/TSU/replit.md

 - **React Hook Form**: Form state management with validation
 - **Zod**: Runtime type validation and schema validation
 - **date-fns**: Date manipulation and formatting utilities

+## Blockchain Libraries
+- **ethers.js**: Ethereum JavaScript library for smart contract interactions
+- **@web3modal/wagmi**: WalletConnect integration for multi-wallet support
+- **@wagmi/core**: React hooks for Ethereum wallet connections
+- **@walletconnect/ethereum-provider**: WalletConnect provider for wallet connectivity

+# ICO Configuration

+The TSU-X ICO requires the following environment variables to be configured:

+- `VITE_TSU_X_TOKEN_ADDRESS`: The deployed TSU-X ERC-20 token contract address on Polygon mainnet
+- `VITE_TOKEN_SALE_CONTRACT_ADDRESS`: The TokenSale smart contract address for handling purchases

+When these variables are not configured:
+- Admin users see detailed configuration warnings with missing environment variables
+- Public users see a neutral "ICO not available" message
+- All purchase and approval functions are blocked with runtime guards
+- The sale progress shows inactive state with zero progress